California Memorial Stadium: Renovation financing

+that the Regents had approved an unrealistic financial plan with a $1.185 billion financial obligation requiring repayment from the “gross revenues” of the perennially money-losing Cal Intercollegiate Athletics program which would consequently need to allocate its first 79 percent of annual gross revenues to debt service, thereby leaving only 21 percent of its revenues to pay its expenses.

+He further calculated that although $215 million had been repeatedly claimed to have been raised as of January 15, 2010, the true figure was closer to only about $20 million as of December 2010.

-His calculations were subsequently corroborated by the Wall Street Journal, which reported in April 2012 that only $31 million had been received as of the end of December 2011; this was followed by further reporting of poor seat sales in the Endowment Seating Program.
+His calculations were subsequently corroborated by The Wall Street Journal, which reported in April 2012 that only $31 million had been received as of the end of December 2011; this was followed by further reporting of poor seat sales in the Endowment Seating Program.
 As of June 30, 2016, the fund balance was $60.98 million, far short of the $215 million that had been claimed five years earlier.

-The roughly $18 million interest-only annual payments on the debt consumes 20% of Cal's athletics budget and 15% of the campus structural deficit; principal repayment begins in 2032 when the annual debt payment will rise to about $26 million per year, about $28 million in 2033, about $30 million per year for 2034–2038, and about $37 million per year for 2039–2044.
+In early 2013, the debt was restructured with the thirty year plan that the Regents had approved in September 2009 exploding to a one-hundred year plan involving Century bonds.
+Specifically, the debt is structured as interest-only annual payments for the first twenty years, at roughly $18 million per year, followed by principal repayment which will begin in 2032 with the annual debt payment rising to about $26 million per year, then about $28 million in 2033, the about $30 million per year for 2034–2038, and about $37 million per year for 2039–2044.
 The debt payments are scheduled to continue for 100 years from its 2013 inception, concluding in 2113.

 On November 3, 2017, Chancellor Carol Christ announced that the university would overtake the earthquake retrofitting expenses part of the renovation.
 This amount is estimated to be approximately 60 percent of the total expenses or $200 million with the remaining expenses still being retained by the athletic department.
 Exactly where in the budget the funds would be taken was not announced, although the chancellor did state that they would not be taken out of student tuition or tax-payer funds for the university.
 It was not ruled out that the money could be taken out of funds for academic departments.